jadesolaadeagbo/lendsqr-fe-test/README.md

 ## Lendsqr Assessment Docs

-##Technologies Used
+## Technologies Used
-- NextJs: Routing, rendering and managing cookies, fonts
-- TypeScript: Type checking
-- SCSS: Styling
+Next.js – Handles routing, rendering, and managing cookies and fonts.

+TypeScript – Provides type safety and improved code maintainability.

+SCSS – Used for styling and better modularity.

-- JSON Generator : Generating MOCK APIs
+JSON Generator – Generates mock APIs for testing purposes.

-- Vercel: Deployment
+Vercel – Deployment platform for seamless hosting and performance.

-##Features and Functionalities
+## Features and Functionalities
-- Simple form validation
-- Mobile Responsiveness
-- Pagination
-- Mock User Authentication
-- Protected Routing
+- Simple form validation: A user is required to login using a valid email and a password not less than 6 characters
+- Mobile Responsiveness: Ensuring a seamless user experience across all mobile devices.- Pagination
+- Mock User Authentication: A logged in user session is stored using cookies for a day, after which they are automatically logged out
+- Protected Routing: Only logged in users can view dashboard and other user details

 ## Getting Started